greg-js/arch-wiki-md-repo/wiki/_content/IBus.md

 ### Entering Special Characters—The Compose Input Method

 To type special characters, XKB supports compose key sequences.
 To fulfil this function, IBus supports an input method that is permanently in Compose mode.
 Instead of hitting a compose key, then typing out the compose sequence, the user switches to the Compose input method (by default using super-space (a.k.a. win-space)), types the compose sequence, then switches back to the previous method.
 In Archlinux, the Compose input method is not installed by default.
-To use it, install [ibus-table-others](https://aur.archlinux.org/packages/ibus-table-others/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/ibus-table-others)]</sup> from the AUR, restart IBus, then look for it in the list of input methods under 'other' at the bottom.
+To use it, install [ibus-table-others](https://aur.archlinux.org/packages/ibus-table-others/) from the AUR, restart IBus, then look for it in the list of input methods under 'other' at the bottom.

 ## Tips and tricks